 Freehold Conversion in DDA, Delhi

-The terms Leasehold and Freehold are used in connection with land property, these are two different ways in which properties can be owned.
+The terms Leasehold and Freehold are used in connection with land property.
+They represent two different ways in which properties can be owned.
 One of the first problems which people come across when buying a house is understanding the difference between leasehold and freehold.
 They may take wrong purchasing decisions without understanding the difference between these terms.

 Difference Between Freehold & Leasehold

-- Freehold confers full rights of ownership of the property and the land on which it stands to the buyer whereas under leasehold, the buyer does not become the owner but only gets the right to live in the property.
+- Freehold confers full rights of ownership of the property and the land on which it stands to the buyer whereas in case of a leasehold property, the buyer does not become the owner but only gets the right to live in the property.
 In other words buyer of lease hold property will be owner of the structure but the ownership of land underneath the property will belong to that agency who has granted lease hold rights such as D.D.A., Land and Development Office, Municipal Corporation of Delhi, Directorate of Industries, Slum & J.J./Delhi Shelter Board etc.

 - Buyer of a leasehold property has to bear additional annual Lease money/Ground rent costs whereas a freehold property buyer does not have to make any such payment except Property tax payable to the Municipal Corporation by all the property owners of freehold as well as lease hold property.

 - The ownership of a Freehold property is transferred forever whereas, in case of a leasehold property, it is for a fixed period of time mentioned in the lease deed of the property.
-Normally the lease is for 99 years.
+Generally the lease is granted for 99 years.

-- The Delhi Government has once again allowed the Sale of Leasehold properties of DDA, L&DO through registered GPA and Agreement to Sell.
+- The Delhi Government has once again allowed the Sale of Leasehold properties of DDA, L&DO through registration of Power of Attorney and Agreement to Sell.
 The existing buyers of such leasehold properties can now directly transfer the property without getting it converted to freehold.
 For more details, you may contact us at 8800418408.